cbstodd/colinstodd-com-jekyll/_posts/code/2019-02-19-adding-real-favicon-generator-to-your-angular-app.md

     <meta name="msapplication-starturl" content="/">
 ```

-If you run into any issues or have any question please let me know in the comments.
+If you run into any issues or have any questions please let me know in the comments.